Skip to main content

 Fees & Network

-loan_additional_sol covers the cost of creating any token accounts (ATAs) needed during the trade.
-The safe default is 12000000 lamports (0.012 SOL).
-Any unused amount is automatically refunded after settlement.If the target token’s ATA already exists in the user’s wallet, a lower value may work - but the default is safe for all cases.
+We recommend 12000000 lamports (0.012 SOL) for loan_additional_sol - this covers ATA creation costs during the trade.
+Any unused amount is automatically refunded after settlement.If the target token’s ATA already exists in the user’s wallet, a lower value may work - but the recommended value is safe for all cases.

-Platform fees are deducted within the swap instruction and factored into the repay.
-Vanish Core automatically deducts its protocol fee within the repay instruction.
+Platform fees are deducted within the swap instruction and factored into settlement.
+Vanish Core automatically deducts its 50bps protocol fee at settlement.
 Speak to the Vanish team during onboarding to configure your fee address and basis points.

-The injection process adds approximately 200ms to trade finality on top of your existing RPC/node submission time.
+The injection process adds approximately 200ms to trade finality on top of your existing RPC or node submission time.

 1 SOL = 1,000,000,000 lamports.
-All amounts in the Vanish API are in lamports for SOL, or the token’s smallest base unit for SPL tokens.
+All SOL amounts in the Vanish API are in lamports.
+SPL token amounts use the token’s own decimal precision.

 Compliance